Arithmetic of the moduli of semistable elliptic surfaces

 There are two ways in which the bad reductions can occur: $E$ can become nodal which is called a multiplicative reduction at $\pf$ or $E$ can become cuspidal which is called an additive reduction at $\pf$.
-For our consideration, we only have multiplicative reductions as possible bad reductions since semistable elliptic fibrations contain only singular fibers of fishtail $I_1$ or necklace $I_k$ ($k\geq 2$) types such that for a given semistable elliptic fibration it has $12n$ nodal points distributed over $\mu$ distinct singular fibers that are $I_{k_1},~ \cdots ,~I_{k_i},~ \cdots, I_{k_\mu}$ with $\sum\limits_{i=1}^{\mu} k_i = 12n$ as we allow each of the singular fiber to contain multiple nodal singular points but no cuspidal singularities.
+For our consideration, we only have multiplicative reductions as possible bad reductions since semistable elliptic fibrations contain only singular fibers of type $I_k$ for $k\geq 1$.
+Similar to Remark~\ref{rmk:disc}, a given semistable elliptic fibration over the number field $K$ has $12n$ nodal points distributed over $\mu$ distinct singular fibers that are $I_{k_1},~ \cdots ,~I_{k_i},~ \cdots, I_{k_\mu}$ with $\sum\limits_{i=1}^{\mu} k_i = 12n$.

-As the discriminant divisor $\Delta(X)$ is an invariant of the choice of semistable model $f : X \to \Pb^1$, we count the number of isomorphism classes of nonsingular semistable elliptic fibrations on the function field $\Fb_q(t)$ by the bounded height of $\Delta(X)$.
+As the discriminant divisor $\Delta(X)$ is an invariant of the choice of semistable model $f : X \to \Pb^1$, we count the number of isomorphism classes of nonsingular semistable elliptic fibrations on the function field $\Fb_q(t)$ by the bounded height of $\Delta(X)$: